mindoktor/fillpdf/README.md

 ## Redeploy the service

 During the deployment steps, it is _vital_ that you have selected the correct context and namespace using `kubectx` and `kubens`.
 Otherwise you may deploy to the wrong project/environment.
 When deploying to test, note that there is a single fillpdf service for all dev/test envs.
-This is found in the `default` namespace of the `test-mindoktor-dev` context.
+This is found in the `default` namespace of the test cluster context.

 ### Step 1